marcandreuf/dev-container-react-app-pocketbase/README.md

 # Support:
-DM me at linked in [marcandreuf](https://www.linkedin.com/in/marcandreuf/) for any issues or open an issue to this repository.
+DM [Marc Andreu at linkedin](https://www.linkedin.com/in/marcandreuf/) for any issues or open an issue to this repository.